cache-tlb/tinyxml/ReadMe.md

 No external library required.

 __Notice__:
-For simple program configuration, I recommand Json rather than xml.
+For simple configuration file, I recommand Json rather than xml.